itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

 :math:`I` is the identity matrix and :math:`I \in \Bbb R^{n \times n}`, where :math:`n` is a number of features in the input vector.

-When we have one stored vector inside the weights we don't realy need to remove ones from the diagonal.
+When we have one stored vector inside the weights we don't really need to remove 1s from the diagonal.
-The main problem would be when we have more than one vector stored in the weights.
+The main problem would appear when we have more than one vector stored in the weights.
-Each value on the diagonal would be equal to the number of stored vectors inside of it.
+Each value on the diagonal would be equal to the number of stored vectors in it.

 Recovery from memory
 ~~~~~~~~~~~~~~~~~~~~

 The main advantage of Autoassociative network is that it is able to recover pattern from the memory using just a partial information about the pattern.
-There are already exists two main approaches, synchronous and asynchronous.
+There are already two main approaches to this situation, synchronous and asynchronous.
-We are going to understand both of them.
+We are going to master both of them.

 Synchronous
 ^^^^^^^^^^^

-Synchronous approach is much easier for understanding, so we are going to start with it.
+Synchronous approach is much more easier for understanding, so we are going to look at it firstly.
-To recover your pattern from the memory you need just multiply the weight matrix by the input vector.
+To recover your pattern from memory you just need to multiply the weight matrix by the input vector.

 .. math::